Shigaru/loopback-component-passport/README.md

-# loopback-component-passport
+# loopback-component-passport-auth0
+**NOTE: This module is a fork to allow Auth0 integration, once this functionality is available in main module this one will not be no longer maintained **

 **NOTE: This module supersedes [loopback-passport](https://www.npmjs.org/package/loopback-passport).
 Please update your package.json accordingly.**

 The module provides integration between [LoopBack](http://loopback.io) and [Passport](http://passportjs.org) to support third-party login and account linking for LoopBack applications.

 <img src="./ids_and_credentials.png" width="600px" />